Finding Life on

 technologically and morally.

-noted, however, that there are other criteria than mathematical equations that can be used
+It should be noted, however, that there are other criteria than mathematical

-scientists and lay people alike is whether or not life on earth was seeded.
-The term seeded implies an extraterrestrial
+of the questions posed by scientists and lay people alike is whether or not life on earth

-source.
-Popular science and certain religious
+extraterrestrial source.
+Popular science and

-interpretation of scriptures and insist that the earth and the cosmos were created only a
+Biblical literalist interpretation of scriptures and insist that the earth and the cosmos

-mere 6-10kya) decidedly push a faith-based view that if life on Mars is ever
+were created only a mere 6-10kya) decidedly push a faith-based view that if life on

-common knowledge that when a meteor hits the surface it becomes a meteorite
+is common knowledge that when a meteor hits the surface it becomes a meteorite

 many pieces are exploded out, and some may escape the planets atmosphere.
 If they land on a nearby planet, and any microbes